MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 ## Register Middleware

-Create a Middleware delegate array and use the existing Middleware already implemented within Kiota.HttpClient that includes existing Delegates like Retry, redirect handling and more.
+Create a middleware handlers array and use the existing middleware already implemented within **Microsoft.Kiota.HttpClientLibrary** that includes existing handlers like retry, redirect and more.

 ```cs
 var handlers = KiotaClientFactory.CreateDefaultHandlers();